polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### ZeroVestingPeriod
-Vesting period is zero

 ---------
 #### ZeroVestingPeriodCount
-Number of vests is zero

 ---------
 #### InsufficientBalanceToLock
-Insufficient amount of balance to lock

 ---------
 #### TooManyVestingSchedules
-This account have too many vesting schedules

 ---------
 #### AmountLow
-The vested transfer amount is too low

 ---------
 #### MaxVestingSchedulesExceeded
-Failed because the maximum vesting schedules was exceeded

 ---------